 Any variable, array element, or function referenced as a primary in an expression and any subroutine referenced by a CALL statement must be defined at the time of this use.
-In the case where an actual argument in the argument list of an external procedure reference is a variable name or an array element name, this in itself is not a requirement that the entity be defined at the time of the procedure reference.
+In the case where an actual argument in the argument list of an external procedure reference is a variable name or an array element name, this in itself is not a requirement that the entity be defined at the time of the procedure reference; however, when such an argument is an external procedure name, it must be defined.

-Any variable used as an initial value, terminal value, or incrementation value of a DO statement or a DOimplied list must be defined at the time of this use.
+Any variable used as an initial value, terminal value, or incrementation value of a DO statement or a DO-implied list must be defined at the time of this use.